Octavio Ortiz Arrieta: Beatification cause

-The cause for his beatification opened on 12 November 1990 under Pope John Paul II after the Congregation for the Causes of Saints titled him as a Servant of God once it issued the "nihil obstat" (nothing against).
-The diocesan phase for beatification occurred in the late bishop's diocese from 8 July 1992 until it was closed a decade later on 22 December 2001 at which stage all documentation was sent to the C.C.S. who validated the process on 3 October 2003.
+The cause for his beatification opened on 12 November 1990 under Pope John Paul II after the Congregation for the Causes of Saints titled Arrieta as a Servant of God once it issued the nihil obstat ("nothing against").
+The diocesan phase for beatification occurred from 8 July 1992 until it was closed a decade later on 22 December 2001 at which stage all documentation was sent to the Congregation who validated the process on 3 October 2003.

-The Positio dossier was sent to the C.C.S. for their assessment at which stage it was passed onto the theological advisors who approved the dossier's contents on 19 February 2015.
-The cardinal and bishop members of the C.C.S. approved this sometime later on 14 February 2017.
-Pope Francis titled Arrieta as Venerable on 27 February 2017 after confirming that the late bishop had led a model life of heroic virtue.

-The current postulator for this cause is the Salesian priest Pierluigi Cameroni.
+The positiowas sent to the Congregation for their assessment at which stage it was passed onto the theological advisors who approved the dossier's contents on 19 February 2015.{The cardinal and bishop members of the C.C.S. approved this sometime later on 14 February 2017.
+Pope Francis titled Arrieta as venerable on 27 February 2017 after confirming that Arrieta has practised heroic virtue.
+The postulator for this cause is Pierluigi Cameroni SDB.